Nationals vs. Dodgers Player Props Betting Odds

 Candelario Stats

-- Candelario has picked up a hit in three games in a row.
-In his last five games he is hitting .200 with two doubles, a triple, three walks and three RBI.
+- Candelario heads into this game looking to extend his four-game hit streak.
+During his last five outings he is hitting .238 with two doubles, a triple, two walks and three RBI.

 Candelario Recent Games